-Directors Cont.

-Name: Qualifications: Experience: Special responsibilities: Michael A Aicher BSc, MBA Mr. Aicher has over 30 years of industry experience, and was CEO and founder of National Genetics Institute (NGI) which was acquired by Laboratory Corporation of America, Inc. (LabCorp) in 2000.
+Experience: Mr. Aicher has over 30 years of industry experience, and was CEO and founder of National Genetics Institute (NGI) which was acquired by Laboratory Corporation of America, Inc. (LabCorp) in 2000.
 More recently, Mr. Aicher led LabCorp's Western Division and was previously responsible for the Company's Esoteric Business Units, which generated more than \$1 billion in annual revenue.
 Prior to NGI, Mr. Aicher served in a number of executive leadership roles at Central Diagnostics Laboratory.
-He currently serves as a director on boards of Ariosa Diagnostics, Inc. and Omicia, Inc. He is certified by the University of California at Berkeley as a Global Biotechnology Executive and is a recipient of Ernst & Young's "En- trepreneur of the Year" award for emerging technologies.
-Mr. Aicher received a BS in Business Administration from the University of Redlands and an MBA in Economics from Columbus University.
-Executive Director - US Operations
+He currently serves as a director on the board of Omicia, Inc and is a founder of Alveo Technologies.
+He is certified by the University of California at Berkeley as a Global Biotechnology Executive and is a recipient of Ernst & Young's "En-trepreneur of the Year" award for emerging technologies.
+Mr. Aicher received a BS in Business from Columbus University.

-·

-Directorships of other listed companies: Nil
+Administration from the University of Redlands and an MBA in Economics

+Special responsibilities: Executive Director - US Operations

 Interests in shares and options: 127,570 ordinary shares and 480,000 ESOP restricted shares

-Name: Qualifications: Experience: Special responsibilities: Anthony J Radford AO BSc (Hons) PhD DipCorpMan Dr. Anthony Radford has a PhD from La Trobe University, and was a member of the CSIRO team that invented the QuantiFERON method for Cellular Immune based diagnostics.
+Name: Anthony J Radford AO

+Qualifications: BSc (Hons) PhD DipCorpMan Experience: Dr. Radford has a PhD from I

+Dr. Radford has a PhD from La Trobe University, and was a member of the CSIRO team that invented the QuantiFERON method for Cellular Immune based diagnostics.
 He later joined AMRAD in pharmaceutical research and was Head of Development in 2000 when he left to co-found the diagnostic company Cellestis Limited, which listed on the ASX in 2001.
 Establishing offices and operations in the USA, Europe and Japan, Cellestis developed QuantiFERON -TB Gold, the worldwide benchmark for diagnosis of tuberculosis infection.
 Dr. Radford was CEO of Cellestis from founding until its acquisition by QIAGEN NV in 2011.

-Non-Executive; Member of Audit & Risk Committee
+Special responsibilities: Non-Executive; Member of Audit & Risk Committee

-Directorships of other listed companies: Nil